Rye123/playground/README.md

-This is an attempt at reproducing several data structures in C, in an effort to learn C.
+This is a general repository for small projects in C.